 In the late seventies the discussion became an almost polemic repetition of the earlier debate.
 Ophir (1978) repeats the arguments of Samuleson and provides examples where the GOP strategy as well as the objective suggested by Latané will provide unreasonable outcomes.
 In particular, he notes the lack of transitivity when choosing the investment with the highest probability of providing the best outcome.
 Latané (1978) counter-argues that nothing said so far invalidates the usefulness of the GOP and that he never committed to the fallacies mentioned in Samuelsons paper.
 As for his choice of objective Latané refers to the discussion in Thorp (1971) regarding the lack of transitivity.
-Moreover, Latané points out that a goal which he advocates for use when making a long sequence of investment decisions, is being challenged by an example involving only one unique decision.
-In Latané (1959), Latané puts particular emphasis on the point that goals can be different in the short and long run.
-As mentioned, this was exactly the reasoning which Samuelson attacks in Samuelson (1963).
+Moreover, Latané points out that a goal which he advocate for use when making a long sequence of investment decisions, is being challenged by an example involving only one unique decision.
+In Latané (1959), Latané puts particular emphasis on the point that goals can be different in the short and long run19.
 Ophir (1979) refuses to acknowledge that goals should depend on circumstances and once again establishes that Latanés objective is inconsistent with the expected utility paradigm.
-Paul Samuelson, in Samuelson (1979), gets the last word in his, rather amusing, article which is held in words of only one syllabus (apart from the word syllabus itself!).
+Paul Samuelson, in Samuelson (1979), gets the last word in his, rather amusing, article which is held in words of only one syllabus20.
 In two pages he disputes that the GOP has any special merits, backed by his older papers.
-The polemic nature of these papers emphasizes that parts of the discussion for and against maximizing growth rates depend on a point of view and is not necessarily supported by mathematical necessities.
+The polemic nature of these papers emphasize that parts of the discussion for and against maximizing growth rates depends on a point of view and is not necessarily supported by mathematical necessities.